Rapport (newspaper)

-Rapport is an Afrikaans-language weekly newspaper (released on Sundays) in South Africa and published by Media24.
+Rapport (English: 'Report') is an Afrikaans-language weekly newspaper (released on Sundays) in South Africa and published by Media24.
 Its head office is in Johannesburg.
 It is the second largest Sunday newspaper in South Africa after the Sunday Times.
-Waldimar Pelser has been the editor since 2013.
+Inge Kühne has been the editor since 2021.
+In 2024 it was decided that the print edition will close due to declining sales.
+The last print edition was published on Sunday 22 December 2024, and it is now available online only.

 History

 Rapport was established in 1970 (Jordaan 2014).
 The precursor was Die Beeld, an Afrikaans Sunday newspaper established in the 1960s.
 Die Beeld later merged with Dagbreek to become Rapport.
 The Beeld brand was re-established in 1974 with the founding of the daily newspaper, Beeld (Fourie 2007).